Ministry of Environment and Natural Resources

 - Ekiti State Forestry Commission

-The functions of the Ministry are summarised as follows:
+The functions of the Ministry are summarized as follows:

 - To achieve a sustainable healthy environment in Ekiti;